About Us

 Director and Specialist Teacher

-Holding a Postgraduate Certificate in Language, Literacies and Dyslexia, alongside Approved Teacher Status (ATS) from the British Dyslexia Association (BDA), and a PGCE from Exeter University,
+Louise brings 20 years of experience in education, with a focus on supporting students with special educational needs and disabilities (SEND).
+She holds a Postgraduate Certificate in Language, Literacies and Dyslexia, Approved Teacher Status (ATS) from the British Dyslexia Association (BDA), and a PGCE from Exeter University.

-Louise has delivered a diverse range of subjects from Pre-Key Stages to A-levels.
-Passionate about the transformative power of education, Louise finds joy in teaching and supporting young learners, ensuring that all young people, regardless of their abilities, can access education.
-With a keen interest in complex communication needs,
+Throughout her career, Louise has taught a broad range of subjects, from Pre-Key Stages to A-levels and was nominated for a Teaching Award in 2008.
+She is passionate about the transformative power of education and takes great joy in teaching and supporting young learners.
+Her commitment is to ensure that all young people, regardless of ability, can access and thrive in education.

-Louise has experience working with AAC users and is currently pursuing British Sign Language (BSL) Level 1 certification.
+With a particular interest in complex communication needs, Louise has experience working with Augmentative and Alternative Communication (AAC) users and is currently pursuing British Sign Language (BSL) Level 1 certification.

 Ian Norton